setaman/vue-ellipse-progress-docs/docs/guide/options/fontColor.md

 |--------|-----------------------------|---------|
 | String | any valid CSS value         | "gray"  |

-Defines the font size of the circle legend and accepts any valid CSS value.
+Defines the font color of the circle legend and accepts any valid CSS value.

 ::: tip
 The property **[`legendFormatter`](./legendFormatter.md)** and **[`slots`](../slots.md)** offer much more flexibility for customization